wdporter/i-am-that-vuepress/33-to-see-the-unreal-is-wisdom/readme.md

 **Q:**&ensp;Why should I be?

-**M:**&ensp;It is ignorance of yourself that makes you afraid and also unaware that you are afraid.
+**M:**&ensp;It is ignoreänce of yourself that makes you afraid and also unaware that you are afraid.
 Don’t try not to be afraid.
-Break down the wall of ignorance first.
+Break down the wall of ignoreänce first.

 People are afraid to die, because they do not know what death is.
 The *jnani* has died before his death, he saw that there was nothing to be afraid of.
 The